-Investments in equity securities having a readily determinable fair value and in all debt securities are carried at fair value.
-Alternative investments are valued using the most recent valuation available by the respective external fund manager.
-The fair value of certain alternative investments are recorded at net asset value (NAV), as a practical expedient based on the most recent valuations provided by the external investment managers, adjusted for cash receipts and disbursements through June 30.
-The Foundation compares this carrying value to the June 30 investment statements provided by the external investment managers and believes the carrying value of these financial instruments is a reasonable estimate of fair value.
+The Foundations measure securities, other than investments that qualify for the equity method of accounting, at fair value.
+Alternative investments are recorded at net asset value (NAV), as a practical expedient to determine fair value of investments, based on the most recent valuations provided by the external investment managers, adjusted for cash receipts and disbursements through June 30.
+The Foundations compare this carrying value to the June 30 investment statements provided by the external investment managers and believes the carrying value of these financial instruments is a reasonable estimate of fair value.
 Other investments are valued at the lower of cost (or fair value at time of donation, if acquired by contribution) or fair value.